thecristen/phone-your-rep-api/README.md

 ```
 rbenv install 2.3.3 or rvm install 2.3.3
 ```
+If you're using MacOS, make sure you have PostgreSQL installed, and then install the PostGIS extension.
+If you're using Linux, it's recommended that you use Vagrant.
 ```
 brew install postgres
 brew install postgis
 ```

-Or download the [Heroku PostgreSQL app](https://postgresapp.com/) and forgo the brew postgres and postgis install.
+Mac users can also download the [Heroku PostgreSQL app](https://postgresapp.com/) and forgo the brew Postgres and PostGIS install.
 This is by far the easiest route.

 Then